AnthonyCxx/Notes-and-Writeups/Python/Control Flow/Conditionals.md

 print(f"The larger value is: {larger} (y ")
 ```
+> The ternary structure is especially useful for compressed conditionals in [list comprehension](https://www.programiz.com/python-programming/list-comprehension)

 ## Pattern Matching
 Until Python 3.10, Python lacked [structural pattern matching](https://www.python.org/dev/peps/pep-0636/), which is their take on the classic _switch_ statement. <br />